Child Studies (MA)

 The MA in Child Studies investigates child cognition, emotion, social functioning, language, literacy, numeracy, moral development, special needs learners, and play.
 Education researchers also consider the critical role that families, peers, teachers, schools, inclusive practices, communities and culture play in development.
 They examine factors that shape children’s development using quantitative, mixed method, and qualitative approaches (including arts-based methodologies).
 Students also have access to our Observation Nursery to document children’s learning processes.
 Faculty members offer individualized mentorship and support, allowing students to link theory to practice while completing an internship project or thesis.
 Montreal provides numerous settings in which students can work with children and families in both English and French, including Quebec’s universal childcare system, preschool programs, diverse schools (including French immersion and alternative schools), after-school programs, two children's hospitals, and community services.

-Undergraduate degree with a minimum of a B average and a significant concentration in child studies, education or related discipline.
+- Undergraduate degree with a minimum of a B average and a significant concentration in child studies, education or related discipline.

-Minimum one year of professional experience in the field of child care, education or related areas is desirable.
+- Minimum one year of professional experience in the field of child care, education or related areas is desirable.

-Bilingualism is an asset, but not a requirement.
+- Bilingualism is an asset, but not a requirement.

-Proficiency in English.
+- Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
-Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.
+Please refer to the English language proficiency page for further information on requirements and exemptions.

 Students may choose to apply to one of two options in their pursuit of this degree:

-Option A (Thesis Option): Students will pursue a particular area of interest, conduct their own research, and report the research in a thesis.
+- Option A (Thesis Option): Students will pursue a particular area of interest, conduct their own research, and report the research in a thesis.

-Option B (Internship Option): Students will complete 200 hours of fieldwork in a setting serving children or youth, and will write a comprehensive internship report based on this experience.
+- Option B (Internship Option): Students will complete 200 hours of fieldwork in a setting serving children or youth, and will write a comprehensive internship report based on this experience.